Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Theory

-where $\tau(\R)=\sum_{j}^{occ}|\nabla\phi_j(\R)|^2/2$ is the KS non-interacting kinetic energy density, with $\phi_j(\R)$ being the one-particle $j$-th occupied KS orbital.
-We recall that the Laplacian of the density ($\nabla^2 n$) contains information that mostly is already included in $\tau$ \cite{smiga2017laplacian}, such that many meta-GGA XC functionals do not consider $\nabla^2 n$ as an ingredient.
-Regarding the SL-GL2 correlation energy density ($\epsilon_c^{SL-GL2}(n(\R)$), many GL2 correlation energy functionals, such as PBE-GL2 (and all PBE-like GL2 functionals) and TPSS-GL2 (and all TPSS-like GL2 functionals) have been already constructed~\cite{perdew1996generalized,perdew2008density}.
-The quantitative comparison of the accuracy of these SL-GL2 models with exact data was reported in \Ref{LUCISI} in Tab.
-S12.
-Note that TPSS-GL2 DFA is one electron self-interaction free giving exactly zero for the hydrogen atom, which is not the case for PBE-GL2.
+using SL form of the GL2 correlation energy density (SL-GL2)~\cite{constantin2019correlation}, where $\tau(\R)=\sum_{j}^{occ}|\nabla\phi_j(\R)|^2/2$ is the KS non-interacting kinetic energy density, with $\phi_j(\R)$ being the one-particle $j$-th occupied KS orbital.
+We underline that the Laplacian of the density ($\nabla^2 n$) contains information that is is already encapsulated in $\tau$ \cite{smiga2017laplacian}, such that many meta-GGA XC functionals do not consider $\nabla^2 n$ as an ingredient.

-One may note that all these SL-GL2 correlations diverge to $-\infty$ when $s \rightarrow 0$, such as in the case of the uniform electron gas (UEG) model.
-In this limit, $w'_0 \rightarrow -\infty$ the ACSC correlation energy density behaves as~\cite{constantin2019correlation}
+There are also two prime motivations behind the extension of ACSC functionals to the meta-GGA level:

-which reveals the ACSC accuracy for UEG what was shown in Fig. 3 of \Ref{constantin2019correlation} for PBE-ACSC functional.
+\begin{itemize} \item[i)] many of SL-GL2 correlation energy functionals, such as TPSS-GL2 (and all TPSS-like GL2 functionals) have already been derived~\cite{perdew1996generalized,perdew2008density}; thus, they can be easily applied in the present construction.
+The quantitative comparison of the accuracy of these SL-GL2 models with reference second-order GL2 correlation energy data was reported in \Refs{LUCISI} in Table S12. \item[ii)] the meta-GGA SL-GL2, such as TPSS-GL2 DFA, is one electron self-interaction free, giving precisely zero for the hydrogen atom, which is not the case for PBE-GL2.